JainAnush/Whatsapp-automation/readme.md

 - Intent Recognition from Replies

   - Use Natural Language Processing (NLP) to classify the intent behind a lead's response.
 For example, categorize responses as Interested, Uninterested, or Request for Information.
-This will allow you to adjust follow-up strategies accordingly.
+This will allow us to adjust follow-up strategies accordingly.

   - Automatically stop follow-ups if a lead responds with a "stop" or "unsubscribe" message.